pytopia/Data-Processing-for-ML/README.md

 Course Objectives:

-Understand the fundamental data structures of NumPy and Pandas Learn how to read, clean, and manipulate data using NumPy and Pandas Use NumPy and Pandas to perform filtering, sorting, merging, grouping, and aggregating data Handle missing data and perform basic statistical analysis Visualize data using Matplotlib
+- Understand the fundamental data structures of NumPy and Pandas
+- Learn how to read, clean, and manipulate data using NumPy and Pandas
+- Use NumPy and Pandas to perform filtering, sorting, merging, grouping, and aggregating data
+- Handle missing data and perform basic statistical analysis
-Apply NumPy and Pandas to real-world datasets and practical examples
+- Apply NumPy and Pandas to real-world datasets and practical examples

 Prerequisites:

-Familiarity with Python programming language
+- Familiarity with Python programming language
-Basic knowledge of statistics and probability
+- Basic knowledge of statistics and probability

 Target Audience:

-Data analysts
+- Data analysts
-Data scientists
+- Data scientists
-Data engineers
+- Data engineers
-Business analysts
+- Business analysts
-Anyone interested in data processing and analysis with Python.
+- Anyone interested in data processing and analysis with Python.